sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/configure-fire-restapi.rst

 Once the above parameter is being updated in ``application.properties``, Restart the Fire Server.

-Now you will be able to access Fire Insights REST API's.
+Now you will be able to access Sparkflows REST API's.

 .. note:: If above properties are not updated in application.properties, below error message will be recevied.